Skip to main content

 • General anesthesia

-• May be done through eyelid or through sinuses
+• May be done through eyelid incisions, conjunctival incisions, endoscopic sinus routes, or a combination

 After Surgery